Gluten-Free Mashed Potatoes

 • Peel the potatoes and cut them into smaller pieces, around 1-inch cubes.

-• Rinse the potatoes well with cold water to remove excess starch.
+• Rinse well with cold water to remove excess starch.

 • Place the potatoes in a pot and add fresh cold water to cover them up.
 Add salt in the water.

 • Bring the water to a boil, and boil until tender.
-This can take anything from 6-20 min depending on the type of your potatoes and the size of your pieces.
-The pieces should be soft, but not too mushy.
+This can take 6-20 minutes, depending on the type of potatoes and the size of the pieces.
+The pieces should be soft but not too mushy.

 • Drain the potatoes in a colander and rinse quickly with warm water, to once again remove excess starch.